djamey87/will-do-client/README.md

 ![](will-do_intro.gif)

-The end goal is to clone a hybrid of google keep and toggl
+The goal is to create a hybrid of google keep and toggl, both tools I've used heavily over the years, and would be nice to marry the two.

 TODO: